corefan/xenko-docs/manual/virtual-reality/overlays.md

 # Overlays

 In VR games, you can display textures (including render textures) as overlays that appear to float in front of the player.
-This is especially useful for UIs (sometimes described as a "Minority Report-style" interface).
+This is especially useful for UIs.

 > [!Note]
 > You can't see overlays when you don't run your game in your VR device.
 This is because the VR device itself creates the overlay.

 This page explains how to add an overlay.
-To display a UI in an overlay, you need to render the UI to a render texture, and display the render texture in the overlay.
+To display a **UI** in an overlay, you need to render the UI to a render texture, and display the render texture in the overlay.
 For instructions, see [Display a UI in an overlay](display-a-UI-in-an-overlay.md).

 ## Add an overlay